desihub/desispec/doc/coadd.rst

 Benchmarks
 ----------

 The rate-limiting step for performing coadds is the final conversion from `Cinv` and `Cinv_f` to `flux`, `ivar` and `resolution` in :meth:`desispec.coaddition.Spectrum.finalize`.
-The computation time is dominated by two operations:

- * Solve the eigenvalue program for a large symmetric real-valued matrix using :func:`scipy.linalg.eigh`.
- * Invert a real-valued resolution matrix using :func:`scipy.linalg.inv`.
+The computation time is dominated by one operation: solving the eigenvalue program for a large symmetric real-valued matrix using :func:`scipy.linalg.eigh`.
+The computation also involves inverting a real-valued resolution matrix using :func:`scipy.linalg.inv`, but this is relatively fast.

 For a typical r-band coadd on a 2014 MacBook Pro, the total time for a single target is about 12 seconds, dominated by `eigh` (10.6s) and `inv` (1.0s).
 The time for a global coadd will be longer because of the larger matrices involved.

-Timing info for the processing the mock data challenge simulated exposures are summarized below (running interactively on edison@nersc):

- * Convert cframes to brick files for the simulated night of 20150211: 1m22s.
- * Convert b,r,z-brick files into band and global coadds for the relatively small brick 3587m010 (15 exposures of 10 targets): 24 minutes.

-Note that the coadd step can be parallelized across bricks and that this will require non-negligible resources.
+Interactive tests run on edison@nesrc indicate that it takes about 20s for each single-band coadd and 90s for the global coadd, for a total of about 150s per target.
+Note that the coadd step can be parallelized across bricks to reduce the wall-clock time required to process an exposure.
+The biggest speed improvement would likely come from using a sparse matrix eigensolver, or adjusting the algorithm to be able to use an incomplete set of eigenmodes (the :func:`scipy.sparse.linalg.eigsh` function can not calculate the full spectrum of eigenmodes).

 Notes
 -----